Patricia van der Vliet: Career

 For the Fall 2010 season, she walked a total of 50 shows, including Balenciaga, Prada, Chanel, Louis Vuitton, Hermès, Marc Jacobs, Givenchy, Dolce & Gabbana and Valentino.

 van der Vliet was ranked 29th on the international model ranking website models.com, a first for any Top Model contestant.

 Spring 2011 was another great show season for her, walking in a total of 46 high-profile shows, including Chanel, Balenciaga, Yves Saint Laurent, Calvin Klein, Alexander McQueen, Givenchy, Dolce & Gabbana and many more.
 Despite being sick, Fall 2011 was another great season for her, walking in 31 high-profile shows such as Givenchy, Calvin Klein, Dolce & Gabbana, Burberry Prorsum, Valentino, Alexander McQueen, Giorgio Armani and Chanel.

 In August 2010, van der Vliet appeared on her first Vogue cover for Vogue Beauty, Nippon (Japan).
 She also appeared on the cover of the November 2010 issue of Vogue China, alongside American supermodel Karlie Kloss, making it her second Vogue cover.
 In April 2011 she appeared on the cover of Vogue Nippon Isetan Mania, the supplement cover of Vogue Nippon.

 She also appeared on the cover of the January 2011 edition of Elle France and the Spring/Summer 2011 cover of Grey Magazine, shot by Ellen Von Unwerth, following in the footsteps of the likes of Karolina Kurkova, Constance Jablonski, Hannelore Knuts and Karlie Kloss.

 In October 2015, van der Vliet was ranked by Cosmopolitan as one of the most successful contestants of the Top Model franchise.

+As in 2024, she is currently signed with Ford Models in New York City while working as a real estate salesperson for SERHANT.
+Real Estate.